 In addition to weekly Physical Education sessions, the Grade 5/6 students participate in sporting activities, which help to improve hand-eye coordination, balance, fine motor and gross motor skills.
 Research shows that this helps to improve learning, co-operation and good sportsmanship.
 Children should wear footwear and school uniform that is comfortable for sport and PE.

 Our students are very fortunate to have access to the Biolab facility this year.
 We have two sessions with the team from Biolab, where we learn about Science and sport science in a fun and engaging way.

 • Geography with a focus on Australasia

 Each year children across all stages in the school will participate in an intensive swimming program.
 For two weeks’ children swim each day, travelling by bus to a local pool.
 The aim of the program is for the children to experience tuition and build their skills and confidence in the water.

 The following programs are offered to students:

-We look forward to a wonderful year with our current year 5/6 children and also to meeting with you formally and informally over the year.
+We look forward to a wonderful year with our current year 5/6 students and also to meeting with you formally and informally over the year.

 Mr Harmon, Ms Neale, Mrs Romano and Mrs O’Brien.